rnajena/vegeta/README.md

 `-v`: Get some more information about what is going on right now.

 `-o <PATH/TO/DIR>`: Specify an output path.
 Per default, we simply create a new directory called `vegeta/` in your current working directory.

-`-c`: Only want to cluster your data?
-Use this parameter.

-`-a`: Only want the alignment and don't cluster beforehand?
-Use this switch.
- **DISCLAIMER**: We do not recommend using this for more than 20 sequences.
-First, due to runtime and memory consumption, and secondly, due to viruses being diverse.
-Your alignment will most likely not yield useful information.

- `-k <INT>`: This sets the k-mer size used by VeGETA to cluster the input sequences.
-Default is 7.
- **DISCLAIMER**: Since we're using k-mer vectors to cluster our sequences, the space needed to calculate (and store) ALL k-mer of all sequences increases quite fast.
-We do not recommend increasing this parameter, unless you have enough money for several GB of RAM. `k=7` for a bunch (1.700) of Coronaviruses takes up to 6 GB of RAM, whereas `k=9` does not work on a machine with 16 GB RAM total.
-Trust me...

 There are some more parameters which are not explained in detail here.
 Please refer to the help page of VeGETA (`vegeta --help`).